pubkey/rxdb/docs-src/docs/rx-storage-filesystem-node.md

 ### Cons

-- It is part of the [👑 RxDB Premium](/premium) plugin that must be purchased.
+- It is part of the [RxDB Premium 👑](/premium) plugin that must be purchased.
 - It is in beta mode at the moment which means it can include breaking changes without a RxDB major version increment.

 <p align="center">